Leah Rosenfeld: Suit against the State of California – 1968

 The railroad continued to reject her claims for promotion, citing the California state law that barred women from performing the duties of station agents.
-However, In 1964, the passage of the federal Civil Rights Act of 1964 and its Title VII made it illegal for employers to discriminate against women in hiring practices, and created the Equal Employment Opportunity Commission (EEOC) to redress employment grievances.
-When the Southern Pacific Railroad gave the position of agent/telegrapher at Thermal, California, to a man with less seniority in March 1966, she took her case to the EEOC, which advised her to file suit against the State of California.
+However, in 1964, the passage of the federal Civil Rights Act of 1964 and its Title VII made it illegal for employers to discriminate against women in hiring practices, and created the Equal Employment Opportunity Commission (EEOC) to redress employment grievances.
+When the Southern Pacific Railroad gave the position of agent/telegrapher at Thermal, California, to a man with less seniority in March 1966, she took her case to the Equal Employment Opportunity Commission, which advised her to file suit against the State of California.
 On August 30, 1968, she filed suit against the State of California, the Southern Pacific Railroad, and her union, then known as the Transportation Communications International Union.
 On November 25, 1968, the suit against the Southern Pacific Railroad was settled and the California women's protective laws were declared unconstitutional.
 A subsequent appeal filed by the railroad in 1971 was also decided in Rosenfeld's favor.

 The outcome of the suit was a victory for Rosenfeld, who received her promotion and pay increase, and benefited all women railroad workers.
 As a result, the railroad industry began hiring women in all positions in 1971 at the same pay rate as men.

 Later life and retirement

 Rosenfeld was able to receive her promotion and pay adjustment shortly before she retired from the Southern Pacific in 1974.
 She spent the rest of her life in Mariposa, California, where she was interviewed by railroad historian Shirley Burman and photographed by railroad photographer Richard Steinheimer in 1987.
 In her retirement, she helped to found the local animal shelter.
-She died in Mariposa in 2006.
+She died in Mariposa in 2006, at the age of 98.